system-zero/system-zero/src/data/semantics/Language.md

   # Multiply statements in one line without a semicolon at the end, may work
   # or may not work, as there are a couple of obvious ambiquities, so in that
   # case a semicolon is required.

+  # Note that it is preferable to leave out the semicolon and fix any potential
+  # cases that are not handled.

   # If a variable is not initialized with some value at the declaration time,
   # as it happened above, it is initialized with the `null` value, so `v' and